VeriNum/LAProof/README.md

-The LAProof repository contains a machine-checked correctness proof of a C function implementing compressed-row-storage (CRS) sparse matrix- vector multiplication as an example of functionality.
+The LAProof repository contains a machine-checked correctness proof of a C function implementing compressed-row-storage (CRS) sparse matrix- vector multiplication as an example of connecting LAProof functions to concrete programs.